Digital Service Design MSc

 and what you will learn on the course.

-- A 2:2 (or above) UK Honours degree, or equivalent internationally recognised qualification, in a related subject: Arts; Design; Social Sciences; Computer Science; and Humanities.
+- A 2:2 (or above) UK Honours degree or equivalent internationally recognised qualification in Arts, Design, Social Sciences, Computer Science, or Humanities.

 - Applicants with other qualifications and industrial experience (relevant to the subject area) may be considered and will be assessed on an individual basis.
 Industrial certifications may be taken into account.